Conservationists and ocean lovers: June 1 is our chance to step up and celebrate World Reef Day!

 If they don’t already have a program to accept donations that go toward preserving a nearby coral reef, talk with them to see if they can set one up.
 Perhaps with motivation and some pressure from the public, they can pledge to donate a certain percentage of all membership fees to reef efforts, or you could inspire them to send out an email asking for donations.
 Even setting up a simple donation box at the information counter is a great start!

-There are many programs out there that are deliberately fragmenting corals to create genetically identical clones.
+There are many programs that deliberately fragment corals to create genetically identical clones.
 Around the world, almost 90 species are successfully farmed.
 Every year, practitioners in the Caribbean and western Atlantic now grow and outplant tens of thousands of corals onto degraded reefs, and these efforts are often funded by private donors, grants or government restoration projects.

 9. Support Marine Protected Areas